Clubs

 To apply: Students who qualify are notified and invited to complete the NHS application.

-Advisor: Ms. Stephanie Razmus
+Advisor: Ms. Alena Willbur

 Oregon Battle of the Books encourages and celebrates students interested in reading.
 Each year, a committee selects books from nominations.
 Students in the club read the books (12 titles for high school, 16 titles for middle school) and discuss them in the club meetings.
 In March, teams from each participating school battle at a regional event.